 Collaborating Art Spaces: 220 Cultura Contemporánea (Córdoba, Argentina); Ilmin Museum of Art, Seoul (Seoul, South Korea); Marjorie Barrick Museum of Art (Las Vegas, NV); Michaelis Galleries, University of Cape Town (Cape Town, South Africa); Queens Museum (Corona, NY); Reykjavik Art Museum (Reykjavik, Iceland); Samstag Museum of Art, University of South Australia (Adelaide, Australia); Weisman Art Museum (Minneapolis, Minnesota); and dozens more!

 do it (home) is made available to art spaces internationally free of charge, in response to the COVID-19 crisis, with the support of ICI's Board of Trustees, contributors to ICI's Access Fund, the Andy Warhol Foundation for the Visual Arts, and the Jeanne and Dennis Masel Foundation.
 For more information about how to become a do it (home) Collaborating Art Space, contact Becky Nahom here.

 do it (home) is curated by Hans Ulrich Obrist and produced by Independent Curators International (ICI), New York.
-The 2020 relaunch of do it (home) joins ICI with the Serpentine Galleries in London and Kaldor Public Art Projects in Sydney, Bloomberg Philanthropies and Google Arts & Culture for do it (around the world), a new chapter of Hans Ulrich Obrist's exhibition-in-progress.
+The 2020 relaunch of do it (home) brought together ICI with the Serpentine Galleries in London and Kaldor Public Art Projects in Sydney, Bloomberg Philanthropies, and Google Arts & Culture for do it (around the world), a new chapter of Hans Ulrich Obrist's exhibition-in-progress.
 To access do it (around the world) on Google Arts & Culture, click here.